harry200409/Weapon_Detection/README.md

     └── labels/
 ```

   **Images**: .jpg or .png

   **Labels**: YOLO format .txt

   ## Models

   **YOLOv5s**: Lightweight and fast version of YOLOv5.
   **YOLOv8n**: Ultralytics' latest model with improved performance and speed.
   Model weights should be stored in the data/ directory.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

   ## Acknowledgments
   YOLOv5 by Ultralytics
   YOLOv8 by Ultralytics
   Dataset contributors and open-source community